simonmichael/hledger_site/src/conversion2.md

 - Should inferred postings be displayed by `print --infer-equity`, or only by `print --infer-equity --explicit` ? (`-x/--explicit` is required to see other infered things like amounts and prices)

+- How much of this applies equally well to currency exchanges, investment purchases, and investment sales, in principle ?
+  How much of that commonality should we expose for best UX ?

+- How does this relate to the idea of lot identify, and generating lot subaccounts ?
+  Should lot subaccounts exist on the asset(/liability) side, on the equity side, or both ?